yangyi02/video_motion_synthetic2/exp005/README.md

-### Same as Exp003 But Using Neural Nets to Predict Occlusion
+## Same as Exp003 But Using Neural Nets to Predict Occlusion

-- Occlusion modeling
+- Occlusion modeling, predict occlusion using neural nets instead of derived from motion
 - Predict motion for every pixel
 - Photometric loss for pixels that are not occluded

-- Predict occlusion using neural nets instead of derived from motion
+### Results

 | Exp | Test Loss Improve (%) | Gt Loss Improve (%) | Note |
 | ------------- | ----------- | ----------- | ----------- |